 Prostate Cancer Survival Rate

 The prostate cancer survival rate is exceptionally high.
 Because the cancer grows very slowly and responds well to treatment, the majority of patients are able to lead long and healthy lives.
-According to the American Cancer Society’s relative survival rates, which account for patients with all stages of prostate cancer:

 As with other cancers, prostate cancer has the most favorable survival rates when patients are diagnosed early.
 When prostate cancer is detected before it has spread to the lymph nodes (or other organs), it is most responsive to treatment and, therefore, more easily cured.